PaulNovack/Laravel-Vue/README.md

 - Uses npm for javascript package management
 - Includes configured prettier and eslint for javascript
 - Includes pint and larastan set up on backend
+- Has one page that allows creation of projects and tasks with drag and drop implemented.

 ## Scripts set up in package.json